-View wall fencing shall consist of 2" posts, 1.5" top and bottom rail, 1" middle rail, 5/8" pickets and optional 217 WB arrowheads (see exhibit x.x), which are to be fixed atop all posts and pickets.
+ALL view wall fencing shall consist of 2" posts, 1.5" top and bottom rail, 1" middle rail, 5/8" pickets and 217 WB arrowheads, which are to be fixed atop all posts and pickets.
 All view wall fence shall be fabricated in the 'inlay style' and be powder coated to match custom Frazee Paint Color # 11028CCL (450HS Foothills Mahogany) [Exhibit "L"].
 All contracts and pricing agreements shall strictly be between the specific Lot Owner, Developer and/or Builder and his/her chosen contractor.